VulcanJS/vulcan-next/src/content/docs/features/testing.md

 We use a plugin that will in turn rely on Next.js dotenv loading capabilities.
 Used for instance to load the default admin user credentials in tests.
 As a default, it will use development values from `.env.development`.

+## Lighthouse to test your pages

+We use lighthouse to have statistics about our pages.
+See the main page example in scripts/lighthouse/home-stats.js.
+To run: run the app, open the folder with a terminal an execute 'node home-stats.js', then open the lhreport.html file